grnet/snf-image-creator/docs/usage.rst

 =======================

 As a new feature in *v0.2*, snf-image-creator can create images out of the host system that runs the program.
-This is done either by specifying / as input media or by using the *Bundle Host* button in the media selection dialog of snf-mkimage.
+This is done either by specifying */* as input media or by using the *Bundle Host* button in the media selection dialog.
 During this operation, the files of the disk are copied into a temporary image file, which means that the file system that will host the temporary image needs to have a lot of free space (see `large temporary files`_ for more information).

 Creating a new image
 ====================